navipartner/docs/content/en/docs/np_pay/reference/reconciliation_document/index.md

    ![np_pay_document](Images/np_pay_document.PNG)

 From the **Reconciliation Document Details**, you can recreate the document, match the available entries, and post them.
 If necessary it is also possible to **Reverse Postings** via a designated action.
-The action completely reverses all postings related o the selected reconciliation document.
+The action completely reverses all postings related to the selected reconciliation document.

 To access the full list of documents, you can navigate to the **NP Pay Reconciliation List**.
 This section contains information such as batch numbers, merchant account details, document dates, transaction dates, total transaction amounts, and the total posted accounts.